Ghost reefs: Florida’s vibrant underwater cities are turning into relics

 When you combine a favorable weather pattern for ocean warming, on top of the long-term trend of rising ocean temperatures, the result is more frequent and intense heatwaves and growing coral mortality.

-Now there is some good news.
+There is some good news, though.
 The season’s first tropical wave is moving in.
-With it comes rain and breeze too.
+With it comes rain and breezes.
 On Wednesday, sea surface temperatures in Florida Bay were 10 degrees lower than Tuesday due to clouds, rain and wind.
 Shallow water temps can change fast.

-It should be noted the bay is not where the coral reefs are.
-The 101 temperature reading on Monday was not on the reef tract and has no impact on the coral.
+But it should be noted the bay is not where the coral reefs are.
+The 101-temperature reading on Monday was not on the reef tract and has no impact on the coral.

-“We are optimistic, despite bleaching events such as we’re currently seeing.
-We know that lots of things can influence a coral’s survival under such stressful events; things like its genetics, environmental conditions, the local environment where it lives, and the reef community it is part of,” explained Winters, “What is clear is that we have to increase the speed and scale of our work so that we can test many different combinations of these factors and see what works in different scenarios.”
+“We know that lots of things can influence a coral’s survival under such stressful events; things like its genetics, environmental conditions, the local environment where it lives, and the reef community it is part of,” explained Winters.
+“What is clear is that we have to increase the speed and scale of our work so that we can test many different combinations of these factors and see what works in different scenarios.

-But Winters admits that as the climate continues to warm, coral faces an uphill battle to survive, “As long-term water temperatures increase in certain areas, no coral may survive.”
+But Winters admits that as the climate continues to warm, coral faces an uphill battle to survive.

+“As longterm water temperatures increase in certain areas, no coral may survive,” he said.

-“The best we can do – and what we’re working diligently towards – is ensuring that corals will be around tomorrow with the greatest potential for resiliency to adapt to changing conditions, whatever they may be.
-Coral restoration alone is insufficient to ensure coral reefs exist in the future, but is a necessary component of the plan, as is addressing climate change.”
+“The best we can do — and what we’re working diligently towards — is ensuring that corals will be around tomorrow with the greatest potential for resiliency to adapt to changing conditions, whatever they may be.
+Coral restoration alone is insufficient to ensure coral reefs exist in the future, but is as necessary component of the plan as is addressing climate change.”

 Climate scientists project that global heating will likely kill 99% of tropical corals around the planet by mid-century.
 If so, coral reefs will be the first global ecosystem to succumb to climate change.